-Replacement of any other parts must be carried out by a competent person such as a CORGI registered gas installer.
-The part numbers of the replaceable parts are as follows, these are available from your local Flavel stockist, whose details may be found on the CFM Europe website, details as below.
+Replacement of parts must be carried out by a competent person such as a CORGI registered gas installer.
+The part numbers of the replaceable parts are as follows, these are available from your local stockist, whose details can be found on the CFM Europe website, address stated below.